chetnashah/mlnotes/RLNotes.md

 Exploration: finding out more information about environment via experimentation (some randomness/trial and error) without losing too much reward along the way.

 Exploitation: exploits known information to maximize reward.

+### epsilon-greedy methods

+Greedy action selection always exploits current knowledge to maximize immediate reward; it spends no time at all sampling apparently inferior actions to see if they might really be better.
+A simple alternative is to behave greedily most of the time, but every once in a while, say with small probability ε, instead select randomly from among all the actions with equal probability, independently of the action-value estimates.
+We call methods using this near-greedy action selection rule ε-greedy methods

 ### What is return Gt for a given MDP sample?